5. Evaluating counter-disinformation programmes

 The issues around methodological and project and research design questions and how media development projects can measure their effectiveness within theories of change related to governance objectives were discussed in the GFMD IMPACT March event on Theories of change and Impact measurement:

-Theories of change & impact measurement (March '21)
+Theories of change & impact measurement (March '21)chevron-right

 Draft working paper

-A draft working paper was created for the purposes of discussion at the June 2021 GFMD IMPACT donor-practitioner-academic meeting on disinformation.
+A draft working paperarrow-up-right was created for the purposes of discussion at the June 2021 GFMD IMPACT donor-practitioner-academic meeting on disinformation.

-Please leave your comments and suggestions directly in the draft document.
+Please leave your comments and suggestions directly in the draft documentarrow-up-right.

 Susan Abbott, consultant, co-chair of the Media Sector Development Working Group of The International Association for Media and Communication Research (IAMCR)